edgio-docs/edgio-docs/guides/bots.md

 // ... all your other routes go here and they can match on `my-bot-detection-is-bot: 1`
 ```

-The above code will match all the routes that even have a `user-agent` header and then set the `my-bot-detection-is-bot` when the value of the user agent header matches the regex.
+The above code will match all the routes that even have a `user-agent` header and then inject the `my-bot-detection-is-bot` when the value of the user agent header matches the given regex.
+Once the header has been injected, the later routes can test for it and implement bot handling.
+Or you could just let it be sent upstream for your backend to handle it.